 We believe that art takes the form of a series of conversations over time.
-Instead of asking, what makes a great artist?
-What makes a great writer?
-We turn that question around, asking instead: what makes you a great artist?
-What makes you a great writer?
-And then we step back and let the rethinking of the world, the re-constituting of self, and the resulting deep sense of connection to humanity take place.
+We ask, what makes you a great writer?
+We step back and let the rethinking of the world, the re-constituting of self, and the resulting deep sense of connection to humanity take place.

 The creation and appreciation of art is universal across continents, cultures and classes, and at the same time is intensely personal.
 The arts are a medium for intellectual and moral inquiry, a way of exploring the meaning of memory and tradition, and of charting the inner, subjective surfaces of human experience.
 Just as the medical sciences are devoted to extending and improving the quality of life, the arts help us to understand the essential reasons for that life, the deeper values, visions and commitments that sustain our will to survive.